OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

 *Note: This post is part of a series, starting with [Refactoring a Legacy Application with React - Introduction]({% post_url 2017-08-14-Refactoring-with-reactJS-introduction %})*

-In this post we are going to cover the essential part that makes move to React as a front-end framework so highly desirable.
+In this post we are going to cover the essential part that makes the move to React as a front-end framework so highly desirable.
 We are talking of course about testing.

 # Topics we cover
   * Tool set with short description of game pieces and choices
   * Test utility configuration
   * Homegrown helper utilities
   * Basic DOM rendering tests

 ## Tool set
 We start of with actual tools that we are using in our legacy stack.
 Our organization had prior in-depth front-end work done in our legacy application.
-We have had a set of tools already in use and we decided to continue the trend and reuse things that have been deployed.
-That being said you might pick a different set of tools especially if you are starting with testing completely anew.<br />
+We have a set of tools already in use and we decided to continue the trend and reuse things that have been deployed.
+That being said, you might pick a different set of tools especially if you are starting with testing completely anew.

 **So here is our tool set:**
 {% assign toolz = page.test_tools %}
 <div class="container">